 See also: Other funny and weird French laws.

-11- The kids will miss high school dances and proms
+11- The kids might miss high school dances and proms

 **Something to note is there seems to be a lack of school spirit.
-There are no fundraisers, music, choir, fundraisers and last but not least no team sports.
+There are no fundraisers, music, choir and last but not least no team sports.
 See below.

 Let me clear something up about Soccer.
 Soccer, played with the round ball is actually called football around the world except in the US and Canada.
 Football played with the brown oblong ball mainly in the US is called American football by the rest of the world.

-Ok, so for the most part, school sport teams don’t exist.
-Yes, it would be convenient if kids could do sports with their classmates after school but it just doesnt exist like school dances don’t exist.
+Ok, so for the most part, school sports teams don’t exist.
+Yes, it would be convenient if kids could do sports with their classmates after school but it just doesn’t exist like school dances don’t exist.
 That’s not to say that sports programs don’t exist in France, because they do.
 You just have to sign up with outside organizations.

 Most French people know this but if you are newly arrived in France, you might not know where to look or what sports are available.
 If this is you, I would start by making a trip to your local “Marie or city hall” and ask them about the sports programs.

 Programs cost between 115 to 200 euros per year.
-For example, if you child wants to learn piano once a week, there is usually a program that will coast less than 200 euros per year (about 160 USD or CAD).
-Same goes fro circus school, athletic sports, crafting activities and more.
+For example, if your child wants to learn piano once a week, there is usually a program that will cost less than 200 euros per year (about 230 USD or CAD).
+Same goes for circus school, athletic sports, crafting activities and more.
 The only exception is sailing.
-The sailing club in Toulon charges 340 euros for the year and our daughter goes sailing every saturday for 4 hours .
+The sailing club in Toulon charges 340 euros for the year and our daughter goes sailing every Saturday for 4 hours.

 13- Nothing to hate but I do miss being able to pack a lunch for the kids once in a while.

-Owning a dryer is not as common place in France as it is in North America.
-Those that do have a dryer usually just hang their cothes on clothes lines.
-If you don’t have a year to hang up your clothes, then you just hang it on the line outside your window.
-Most homes have them.
+Owning a dryer is not as commonplace in France as it is in North America.
+Even those that do have a dryer usually hang their clothes on clotheslines reserving the dryer for the cold rainy days.
+If you don’t have a yard to hang up your clothes, people just hang their clothes on a line outside their windows.
+Most homes have them installed.